All of our content is written by humans, not robots. Learn More

 Final Thoughts: Is Identity Theft Insurance Right for You?

-Now comes the real question.
-Is identity theft insurance right for you?
-Well, that depends on your circumstances.
+Is identity theft insurance worth it?
+With synthetic identity fraud growing year-over-year and the average victim spending a minimum of $1,000 out-of-pocket to recover their identity, we think identity theft insurance is worth every cent.
 If you already have identity protection through your credit card or other insurance company, you might not need it.
 Especially if you keep your identity theft risks low by keeping your important documents and devices secure.

 We tend to recommend identity theft insurance though.
-At prices starting at under ten dollars per month for the best providers on the market, it’s hard to pass up the protection.
+With prices starting at less than $8 per month for the best providers on the market, it’s hard to pass up the protection.
 Check out our guide on comparing identity protection services to figure out which one is right for you.

 FAQs About Medical Identity Theft